-What's it About?- Without giving away too much about the plot, because it twists and turns a lot and ends up being something more than you'd expect from the premise, Lake Mungo is about sixteen year old Alice Palmer; a sweet girl that goes missing on a family outing to a local swimming hole, and the creepy fallout that follows after her disappearance.
+Lake Mungo is about 16-year-old Alice Palmer; a sweet girl that goes missing on a family outing to a local swimming hole, and the creepy fallout that follows after her disappearance.

-The Good- Part of January's upcoming After Dark Horror Fest, Lake Mungo (along with the excellent Dread), gives me a giddy sense of expectation for what this year's installment could end up being.
-Finally, we are getting more than second rate B-Movies that aren't really all that good or scary in an American horror festival.
+Part of January's upcoming After Dark Horrorfest, Lake Mungo (along with the excellent Dread), gives me a giddy sense of expectation for what this year's fest could end up being.
+Finally, we are getting more than second rate B-Movies that aren't really all that good or scary in an American Horror Film Festival.

 I'm surprised at how much I enjoyed this movie.
-You see, it's presented to us, the viewer, as a straight up documentary a la something you would see on Unsolved Mysteries or Cold Case Files.
-It's actually a fictional drama, but you'd never know it by watching the thing.
-The subtle quiet of the movie makes it work so well, as looking at photographs and videos prove more chilling than anything else that happens on screen.
+You see, it's presented to us, the viewer, as a straight up Documentary ala something you would see on TV Shows like Unsolved Mysteries or Cold Case Files.
+It's obviously a fictional drama, but you'd never know it if you just caught in on TV one day.
+The subtle quiet of the movie is what makes it work so well, as characters looking at photographs and videos proves to be more chilling than anything else that happens onscreen.

-The real terror in this movie comes from the seedy goings on in a quiet suburban neighborhood, what those actions lead to, and how they can damage someone beyond repair.
-The theme of knowing your own doom is unsettling as well, an especially with the way it's explored throughout this movie.
+The real terror in this movie comes from the seedy goings-on in a quiet suburban neighborhood, what those actions lead to, and how they can damage someone beyond repair.
+The theme of knowing your own doom is unsettling as well, and especially with the way it's explored throughout this movie.

 |This picture pretty much captures the feel of the movie.|